TheGloriousGenesis/CS_Learning/Core_Python_and_Optimisation_techniques/README.md

 using the modules name (given by `__name__`).

 ## Packaging
+>Python package is just a folder containng modules and maybe other folders.
+It usually
+>contains one file named `__init__.py` that tells python that 'Hey this directory is a package'

+> **N.B**: Can't use minus in python package name but pip uses hypens (minus sign!)

 When creating a python package there project structure is as follows:
 ```txt
 ~/my_pacakage/